sandialabs/RetSynth/README.md

 See documentation at http://sandialabs.github.io/RetSynth/

 ## Build
-To download source code please follow the instructions below.
+To download RetSynth please follow the instructions below.
 The difficult part of ensuring that RetSynth can run is installing the non-python dependencies which include (THESE NEED TO BE INSTALLED FIRST PRIOR TO PYTHON LIBRARIES BELOW):

     GNU/GLPK (v4.64) 	 Download from the website http://ftp.gnu.org/gnu/glpk/